Kingsquee/Worldsong/README.md

 ----------------------------

 #####Live reloading of state data.
-Restarting the program to reset the application is dumb.
+Closing the program to reset the state is awkward.
 It'd be nice if state::Data was hotloadable at runtime.
-The problem with this is what subsystem owns the instance becomes questionable.
-How could it own and access functions of something it doesn't have type information for?
+The problem is, what subsystem owns the state::Data instance?
+What ungodly unsafe block could access functions of something it doesn't have type information for?

-Would be easier to just write an OS call to restart the application.
+Assuming the below isn't implemented, the cleanest way to achieve this would be to write an OS-level call to restart the application.

 #####Live _editing_ of state data's layout.
+Ownership of unknown types.
 Built-in serialization.
 Conversion function hooks on load.
 We go full erlang.

-PR's are welcome.
+PRs are welcome.